 INTRODUCTION

 “Module” is a generic term describing a printed circuit board (PCB), multi-chip module (MCM), stacked die component, interposer, or substrate which can contain components or other modules, and which can connect to another board or module through a set of user-visible pins.
+For example, a DIMM module is a module-level component that is used to attach several DRAM components on the PCB to another module through edge connector pins.
 The electrical connectivity of such a board or module-level component is described through an “Electrical Module Description”.
-An [EMD Model] defines an interconnect model between the external pin(s) of the module and the pins of the designators in the module.
-A designator is either an IBIS .ibs or an EMD .emd file.
+An [EMD Model] defines an electrical model of the interconnect between the external pin(s) of the module (referred to elsewhere as “EMD pins”) and the pin(s) of the designator(s) in the module (referred to elsewhere as “designator pins”).
+A designator name or set of names (e.g., U23, U24) is associated with distinct part names; this association is defined using the [EMD Designator List] keyword.
+Each part name is associated with a component in an IBIS (.ibs) file or a module in an EMD (.emd) file; this association is defined using the [EMD Parts] keyword.
+For designators, the user-visible designator pins are listed under the [Designator Pin List] keyword.
+Other details are described later.

-For the purposes of the rest of this section, “module” shall mean PCB, MCM, stacked die, interposer, substrate or similar structure connecting EMD Models.

-For example, a DIMM module is a module-level component that is used to attach several DRAM components on the PCB to another module through edge connector pins.
-An Electrical Module Description file (a .emd file) is defined to describe the connections of a module-level component between the module pins and its components on the module.

-I/O pins in the EMD Pin List and the Designator Pin List that have the same signal_name (or as applicable bus_label) are considered connected.
+I/O pins in the [EMD Pin List] and the Designator Pin List that have the same signal_name are considered “connected” by the content of the [EMD Model].
+Rail pins in the EMD Pin List and the Designator Pin List that have the same signal_name (or, as applicable, bus_label) are considered connected.
 This assumption is due to the expectation that some EMD files will be generated automatically from computer aided design (CAD) layout databases.
-Each pin in a CAD database is associated with a CAD “net” (short for “network”), and when two pins are associated with the same CAD net, they are connected.
-Normally the signal_name of EMD pins and designator pins will be the same as their associated CAD net in the layout database.
-An exception to this is when there are series terminations and/or parallel terminations.
+Each pin in a CAD database is assigned with a CAD “net” (short for “network”) name, and when two pins are assigned with the same CAD net name, they are considered connected.
+Normally, the signal_name of EMD pins and designator pins will be the same as their assigned CAD net name in the layout database.
+An exception to this is when there are series terminations.
 In this case the model maker can choose to either:

-Combine two CAD nets into an extended net.
+Combine two CAD nets into an “extended net”.
 All the pins in the two CAD nets will use the extended net name as their signal_name in the EMD file.
-The termination resistor or capacitor would be included in the electrical model for this extended net.
-An extended net is defined as the list of EMD and designator pins associated with a common path through an electrical model.
+The termination resistor or capacitor would be included in the EMD Models for this extended net.
+An extended net is defined as the list of EMD and designator pins associated with a common path through an EMD Model.

-Create separate interconnect models for each CAD net.
+Create separate EMD Models for each CAD net.
 The termination component must be assigned a designator in this case.

-One of the features of an EMD file is to enable the EDA tool to generate all the extended nets.

 What is and is not included in an EMD Model is defined by its boundaries, referred to here as interfaces.
-For the definition of interfaces, see the [EMD Model] keyword.
+Interfaces exist at the EMD Pin List and Designator Pin List levels.

+Terminals are the connection points to IBIS-ISS terminals, Touchstone ports, IBIS Pins, or other EMD Pins defined in each EMD Model.
+Terminal lines describe the IBIS-ISS terminal or Touchstone port to which each terminal of an EMD Model is connected.
+Terminals exist at [EMD Pin List] and [Designator Pin List] interfaces.

+EMD Files

+An Electrical Module Description file (a .emd file) describes the connections of a module-level component between the module pins and its components on the module.

 Usage Rules: